baconbrad/php-webkit/README.md

 ## Multiple Platforms

 Although it may need a little additonal work you can make a PHP desktop application for Windows, Linux, and OSX.
-Currently the binaries for PHP are version 5.6 32-bit thread safe binaries.
+Currently the binaries for PHP are version 5.6 32-bit thread safe binaries for Windows.
 But you can switch it out with a different version/platform found at [PHP.net](http://php.net/) or elsewhere.
 Linux and OSX versions have a slightly different file structure and so far a packaging scheme has not been decided.
 As a result a call is made for php-cgi opposed to a determined project directory.
 This requires a seperate install of PHP for Linux and OSX until this is resolved.
 Have suggestions?
 Do feel free to share.

 ## Server Variables